johanengstrand/xbee-resources/README.md

 - First and foremost - **did you try turning it on and off again?** Unplug and replug the USB cable and see if it works then.
 - Remember to have the correct sketch for your shield (if you are using one) loaded on the Arduino per the instructions above.
-- Try different baud rates in the discovery process but remember that choosing *every single baud rate* in the list can cause the discovery process to take quite some time.
+- Try different baud rates in the discovery process but remember that choosing *every single* baud rate in the list can cause the discovery process to take quite some time.
-- As a last resort, check *every single* setting and try the discovery again; it is going to take quite some time.
+- As a last resort, check *every single* setting and try the discovery again; it is probably going to take a *long* time.

 **IMPORTANT:** Most problems are likely to stem from baud rate mismatches.